m-lab/ndt-cloud/spec/ndt7-protocol.md

 close it first.
 This allows to reuse ports more efficiently on the server because we avoid the `TIME_WAIT` TCP state.

+### The download subtest

+During the download subtest, the server MUST send textual measurement messages containing measurements and binary messages to generate network load.
+The client MAY send measurements during the download.

+### The upload subtest

+During the upload subtest, the client MUST send binary messages to generate network load.
+The server MAY send back textual messages containing measurements collected from its point of view.
+The client MAY additionally choose to send textual messages containing measurements to the server.

 ## Stopping the transfer earlier using BBR

 If TCP BBR is available, a compliant server MAY choose to enable it